Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Testimonial from former client Luis

-A parent that makes a knowingly false allegation of physical or sexual abuse against the other parent is just as dangerous as a parent that abuses a child.
+A parent who makes a knowingly false allegation of physical or sexual abuse against the other parent is just as dangerous as a parent who abuses a child.

-False allegations of abuse against a parent is a proper reason to lose custody of a child.
+False allegations of abuse against a parent are a proper reason to lose custody of a child.

 Of course, that depends on the seriousness of the allegation and whether a parent can prove a knowingly false allegation.

 One example is a false allegation of sexual abuse.
 California Family Code 3027.5 states the following and pay special attention to the bolded sections.
-This is the code section as of January 1, 2021 so it may be different by the time you read this.
-Code sections may change year to year.
+This is the code section as of January 1, 2021, so it may differ by the time you read this.
+Code sections may change from year to year.

 "(a) A parent shall not be placed on supervised visitation, or be denied custody of or visitation with the parent's child, and custody or visitation rights shall not be limited, solely because the parent did any of the following: